vmware-archive/vhpc-toolkit/README.md

 ## Contributing

 The vhpc-toolkit project team welcomes contributions from the community.
-If you wish to contribute code and you have not signed our contributor license agreement (CLA), our bot will update the issue when you open a Pull Request.
-For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).
+Before you start working with vhpc-toolkit, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
+All contributions to this repository must be signed as described on that page.
+Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.
+For more detailed information, refer to [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License